zotonic/zotonic/doc/ref/cli/cli-addsite.rst

   As a full example of a Zotonic website, it installs a front page with a listing of recent articles.
 As default example data, three example articles and a couple of images are also installed.

-``basesite``
-  A skeleton site which lets you build a site on top of :ref:`mod_base_site`.
-Its site directory is pretty empty, as `mod_base_site` itself implements most of the frontend templates that are needed.
-This skeleton does install a custom homepage template as ``home.tpl`` and dispatch rule to serve it.
-It also adds a `site.css` file for tweaking fonts, colors, et cetera.

 ``empty``
   An empty skeleton.
 No templates or dispatch rules whatsoever are